open-telemetry/oteps/text/entities/0256-entities-data-model.md

 data.center.id as its identifier and use (`host.id`, `data.center.id`) as GID of the host.

 ### Examples

+_This section is a supplementary guideline and is not part of logical data model._

 #### Process in a Host